 Walking Route for Self Guided Tours in Dublin

-Use this link to Google for a Dublin sightseeing map that has turn-by-turn directions for our Self-Guided Walking Tour Dublin, Ireland.
+Use this Google Map for a Dublin sightseeing map that has turn-by-turn directions for our Self-Guided Walking Tour Dublin, Ireland.
 Note: While the map does not list every sight, the route is inclusive of all the stops on our tour.

 Interactive City Center Map: Dublin, Ireland